Angel: "You prefer to go incognito?"

 And so Herbert Brubaker III, President of H&B "Boozeterias,"becomes the depository of all Davis' abolished black impersonator-impersonator-isms.
 Sammy's getting old here--you can see ennui in his eyes; he's still got tons of class, grace and supreme showmanship but there's a glimmer of getting ready to face something, like Johnny Cash in the "Hurt" video.
 It's time to take some personal inventory, and exorcise some of his personal and political/racial demons.
 And if you can do it around three lovely ladies, on prime time, so much the better.
 Boozeterias!

-The white mainstream acceptance thing carries lots of baggage: The late 1960s through 1970s was a gala time for the sophisticated (i.e. white-friendly albeit unafraid to examine racial stereotypes) black comic, ala Godfrey Cambridge, and Flip Wilson, and there were only-black "blue" comics like Rudy Ray Moore.
-And there was a consistent pressure within the intellectual black community to not let your "blackness" slip away by adopting too many bourgeois affectations.
-And so Davis makes a point that the gorgeous woman waiting for him at home (dancer Altovise Gore) is "cocoa-brown" (as opposed to his previous wife, the controversially blonde Loray White) and he's sporting his jewelry, but as his Davis self he's clearly in the groove of the uber-sophisticated cat, forever erasing chunks of heritage on behalf of advancement, pulling common perception of African-American culture behind him like a canoe while maintaining a lightness and ease that can seem, at his advancing age, heavier than uranium.
+The white mainstream acceptance thing carries lots of baggage: The late 1960s through 1970s was a gala time for the sophisticated (i.e. white-friendly albeit unafraid to examine racial stereotypes) black comic, ala Godfrey Cambridge, and Flip Wilson.
+On the other end there were "blue" comics like Rudy Ray Moore whose records were aimed largely at black audiences to be played at parties.
+And there was a consistent pressure within the intellectual black community to not let your "blackness" slip away by adopting too many bourgeois affectations while at the same time not becoming too ghetto so the white man stereotypes you again.
+And so Davis makes a point that the gorgeous woman waiting for him at home (real life wife Altovise) is "cocoa-brown" (as opposed to his previous wife, the controversially blonde May Britt, or the black wife forced on him by the studio--practically at gunpoint-- in the late 50s, Loray White) and he's sporting his jewelry, but as his Davis self, he's clearly in the groove of the uber-sophisticated cat, forever erasing chunks of homespun heritage on behalf of bourgeois advancement, pulling common perception of African-American culture behind him like a canoe while maintaining a lightness and ease that can seem, at his advancing age, heavier than uranium.

 Let's not forget that the Rat Pack refused to play segregated casinos and thus helped abolish segregation in both Atlantic City and Las Vegas.
 But let's also not forget that Harry Cohn arranged Sammy's real-life kidnapping to scare him off an affair with Kim Novak in the mid 1950s.
 And while the kidnapping here is pretty nonthreatening all around, it still has a whiff of that incident.
 Of course the coded-Cohn kidnappers pick up Brubaker by accident and when he tries to tell them who he is, the kidnappers say he's just trying to "weasel out of [his] own kidnapping!" --a hilarious line implying that being kidnapped is some manly rite only the weaselly would try to escape from.